 Why are charges spread this way?
 Costs for services delivered by the CS provider must be paid in some manner and the methodology used is the CS provider's best way to estimate a fair way to charge.

 What if my agency estimates overspending our allocation split amount?
-Agencies that anticipate requiring an extraordinary level of service should contact that CS provider to discuss the nature and scope of the need as promptly as possible.
+Agencies that anticipate requiring an extraordinary level of service should contact that CS provider to discuss the nature and scope of the need as soon as possible.
 This will allow time for consideration before budget decisions are made for both agencies to appropriately cover the costs of the expected services.

 When does my agency submit a fund split for CS?
 Where is the form I use?
 Leading up to the biennial budget submittal, OFM will send out a template that agencies must use.
-Currently, that document is a Microsoft Excel worksheet, and it is important that agencies submit their fund split using this template as it has macros that help compile the data to load into the CSM.
-Agencies must review the fund splits against how the agency paid the CSM bills and update the spreadsheet as necessary If there are significant changes from your previous fund split or if they do not align with past expenditures, please include reasoning when submitting.
-Fiscal staff from the legislature and OFM will review your update, looking for significant changes or instances where your past expenditures are different from your update request, and may contact you with questions.
+Currently, that document is a Microsoft Excel worksheet.
+It is important to submit fund splits using the template as it has macros that help compile the data to load into the CSM.
+Agencies must review the fund splits against how the agency paid the CSM invoices and update the spreadsheet as necessary.
+Please include an explanation if there are significant changes from your previous fund split or if they do not align with past expenditures.
+Legislative fiscal staff and OFM will review your updates and may contact you with questions.
 Even if your agency's fund split has not changed, OFM still requires written confirmation of the desired fund splits during the biennial budget submittal.
-Please send updated fund split information to your assigned budget analyst with a copy to Tyler Lentz.
+Please send updated fund split information to your assigned OFM budget advisor with a copy to Tyler Lentz.

-For the supplemental budgets, fund splits are not updated; however, please contact your agency's OFM analyst if you have identified an issue or need to update.
+For the supplemental budgets, fund splits are not updated; however, please contact your agency's OFM advisor if you have identified an issue or need to update.
 OFM and the legislature use the information to ensure that the funding adjustments made in the budget are reflective of the percentages each agency must use for these costs.

-How does the Central Service Model work?

-The CSM is budgeting tool to spread out costs for CS to align with who is or who is eligible to use the services.
-It uses the Allocation Split from the CS provider and the Fund Split from the agency to spread out funding for central service items.
+How the Central Service Model works.
+The CSM is a budgeting tool to spread costs for CS.
+It uses the Allocation Split from the CS provider and the Fund Split from the agency to spread funding for CS.

-For an example, let's say \$100 was appropriated to Consolidated Technology Services for an IT training program to serve statewide IT staff.
-In this case, the methodology of the Allocation Split is the percentage of statewide IT Staff.
-Therefore, the Department of Social and Health Services would receive \$18, because they have 18% of the statewide IT staff.
-And the funding source of that \$18 would be informed by the Fund Split form submitted by the agency during the biennial budget submittal.
-If the Fund Split submitted was split 50% General Fund State and 50% General Fund Federal DSHS would receive appropriation for \$9 GFS and \$9 GFF for this item, and so on.
+Example 1: \$100 was appropriated to WaTech for an IT training program to serve statewide IT staff.
+In this case, the methodology of the allocation split is the percentage of statewide IT staff.
+The Department of Social and Health Services (DSHS) has 18% of the statewide IT staff, therefore they would receive \$18 (\$100 18%).
+The funding source(s) of that \$18 come from the fund split form submitted by DSHS during the biennial budget submittal.
+If the fund split submitted was split 50% General Fund-State and 50% General Fund-Federal, DSHS would receive appropriations for \$9 GFS and \$9 GFF for this item.

 How can I see my base funding and amount by fiscal year?

-Unfortunately, the CSM carries forward biennial amounts by state agency but not detail by fiscal year so this data point is not available.
-OFM and legislative staff are working to make this available in the future.
-During the allotment process, customer agencies are encouraged to make their best guess based on what they know about how their agency uses or consumes a service and may want to consider evenly splitting funds by fiscal year in events where it is unknown and the fund sources are not restricted to a particular fiscal year.
+The CSM carries forward biennial amounts by state agency, but not detailed by fiscal year, so this data point is not available.
+The assumption is that FY splits are even due to each biennium's carry-forward level adjustments.
+However, during the allotment process, customer agencies are encouraged to make their best guess based on what they know about how their agency uses or consumes a service.

 How can my agency receive funding for a new central service?

-Sometimes agencies want to join a service that receives funding through the CSM, such as the small agency IT service that Consolidated Technology Services offers.
-In these instances, please reach out to the CS provider and your OFM budget analyst about becoming a new customer.
+Sometimes agencies want to join a service that receives funding through the CSM, such as the small agency IT service that Washington Technology Solutions offers.
+In these instances, please reach out to the CS provider and your OFM budget advisor about becoming a new customer.